 To experience success in the course, it is essential that you familiarize yourself with important elements of the course - especially those resources which outline in detail the requirements of the course.

 Complete the following tasks:1.

 Log into Brock University's learning management system

 In the LMS, review the course outline in detail.
-The course outline is available in the LMS "Resources" folder.
+(The course outline is available on the LMS's "Content" page.)
 Direct any questions you may have to the teaching assistant (TA) assigned to your seminar and online forum group.
 The names and contact information for the TAs are listed in the course outline.